depot/Compare-Runners-Cache-Test/README.md

 | ubuntu-24.04       | 11.1s            | 86.819         | 2m 1s          |       $0.024     | [🔗](https://github.com/depot/Compare-Runners-Cache-Test/actions/runs/10910569666/job/30281295191) |
 | depot-ubuntu-22.04 | 4.8s             | 45.236s        | 1m 35s         |      $0.0063      | [🔗](https://github.com/depot/Compare-Runners-Cache-Test/actions/runs/10910569666/job/30281295485) |

 Notes: Although just one second over the 2 minute mark, the GitHub runner will be charged at 3 minutes.
 With caching enabled.
 Depot was still able to download and unpack the cache 56.7% faster than the GitHub runner.

+## Benchmarks #2 (Larger Cache)

+The test will checkout a recent tag of the [Next.js](https://github.com/vercel/next.js/tags) project, install dependencies, and build the project using the [`actions/setup-node`](https://github.com/actions/setup-node) with caching enabled for `pnpm`.
+Next.js has a larger dependency tree than Astro, so this test will be more representative of a larger real-world project.